vulkano-rs/vulkano-www/content/guide/compute_pipeline/compute_pipeline.md

 - First we write the source code of the program in a programming language called *GLSL*.
 Vulkano will compile the GLSL code at compile-time into an intermediate representation called *SPIR-V*.
-- At runtime we pass this *SPIR-V* to the Vulkan implementation, which in turn converts it into its own implementation-specific format.
+- At runtime we pass this *SPIR-V* to the Vulkan implementation (GPU driver), which in turn converts it into its own implementation-specific format.

 <center><object data="/guide-compute-pipeline-1.svg"></object></center>